JENNIFER RICCIO, CHAIR

 SUSAN DUNBAR BLUM, SECRETARY

 Susan received her JD from Vermont Law School and an under graduate degree from Berea College.
 For more than ten years, she has served as the human resources and marketing director at Systems Plus Computers.
 Prior, she had a private law practice in Norwich, VT.
 She breeds Glen of Imaal Terriers.
-Susan is serving her first term.

 Kay is a graduate of LSU in Baton Rouge, La. and LSU School of Medicine in New Orleans.
 She is board certified in Internal Medicine and Allergy/Immunology.
 Dr. Hillinger practiced in New Orleans for 21 years, both in private practice and at the Ochsner Clinic.
 Since moving to the Upper Valley in 2003, she has been a member of the Allergy/Immunology section at Dartmouth-Hitchcock Medical Center.
 Kay has served on the board of the New Orleans Center for the Creative Arts (NOCCA).
 At UVHS, she chairs the Board Building Committee and serves on the Development Committee.
-Kay is serving her first term, which ends June 30, 2016.

 VALERIE J. NEVEL, ESQ